MiloMindbender/UE4VirtualProduction/VPStudio/README.md

-# VPStudio Virtual Production project
+# VPStudio Virtual Production project for Unreal 4.25

 VPStudio is my latest project, all the features of my older projects are in here now so please use this one.
 Feel free to use anything here in your own projects, if you can please credit me, Greg Corson, for helping you out.
-Tested on unreal 4.25, not tried on 4.26 yet.
+This is probably the last release for Unreal 4.25, the next will move to 4.26 which has a lot of useful new features.

 Subscribe to [my youtube channel](https://www.youtube.com/user/GregCorson) for updates, tutorials and demos of virtual production.
 You can also ask for help on [this discord channel](https://discord.gg/ReEhkhc)or this [facebook group](https://www.facebook.com/groups/virtualproduction)

-# What's new in Release 5 (COMING SOON)
+# What's new in Release 5 (COMING SOON) [older releases here](https://github.com/MiloMindbender/UE4VirtualProduction/releases)

-For past releases check out the [releases page](https://github.com/MiloMindbender/UE4VirtualProduction/releases)
+* A lot of renaming and reorganizing into folders to make the example easier to understand and change.
+A lot of obsolete and test content was removed too.

-* The tracker telemetry system requires the TCP Socket Plugin available free on the Unreal marketplace from SpartanTools.
-You should be automatically prompted to install this, if you don't install it everything else will still work, just no telemetry.
+* You may get a prompt asking you to install "TCP Socket Plugin", free on Unreal Marketplace from SpartanTools.
+If you don't install it, everything but telemetry will still work.

-* Added a way to view tracker data, handy for debugging tracking problems like dropouts or jitter.
-This uses a Java program [telemetry viewer](http://farrellf.com/TelemetryViewer/) see the [the author's channel](https://www.youtube.com/channel/UC_vO52hFzjMd2bPQA5AaHhg) for info and tutorials on it.
-[This](https://youtu.be/FqfgBnCdrTo) is the most recent one.
-You can use telemetry viewer on the same computer you are running Unreal on, or any other machine on your network (including Raspberry Pi 4).
-I include a copy of v0.7 of telemetry viewer, you need to install a Java [JRE](https://adoptopenjdk.net/) if you don't already have one installed.
-See the "tracker telemetry" level for an example.

-* You can now record stats on your trackers like the standard deviation (a measure of jitter) min/max and other info by attaching a TrackerStats actor to your tracker.
-Just add a TrackerStats actor and use the "attach to" function to attach it to a VivePuck actor.
-You can get stats from multiple trackers, just attach a TrackerStats actor to each one.
-See the "tracker stats" level for an example of getting stats from 4 trackers.
+* ViveTracker actor was renamed "Tracker".
+Now it works with Vive Tracker Pucks and Hand Controllers, displaying the right 3d model with tracking delay applied.
+There are some new settings in the tracker details, described below.

+* ViveTracker's "Tracker Type" setting controls which tracker model is displayed.
+It also adjusts the transform to have what most people consider the right "up" and "front" orientation for the type of tracker.
+You can update this to support more types of trackers or different transform adjustments.

+* If ViveTracker's "Tracker is Lockable" setting is checked the tracker can be turned off or "locked down" at any time by pressing a key.
+If you are shooting with stationary cameras you can have everything unlocked while you setup your camera positions, then lock them to prevent any tracking jitter.
+Don't check this for trackers attached to things you want to move during the shoot, like a hand-held camera or other object.

+* ViveTracker's "Telemetry Order" is used for sending your tracking info to a program outside of Unreal for monitoring.

+* The "MotionStats" actor is for testing trackers.
+Add a MotionStats actor to the level and use the "attach to" function to attach it to a tracker.
+Make sure the tracker is stationary, then press "play".
+MotionStats will record movement for a bit and then print out the average, minimum, maximum, spread and standard deviation values for X, Y, Z, Roll, Pitch and Yaw of the actor, these will appear on the screen and in Window->Developer Tools->Output Log.
+Standard deviation is a measure of how much "jitter" the tracker has, lower is better.
+If you want to test multiple trackers all at once, just create and attach a MotionStats actor to each one of them.
+You can set the number of frames to record (1000 is the default, 15-40 seconds depending on frame rate).
+MotionStats will work when attached to any actor but is mostly useful for testing trackers.

+* There a system for sending tracker and other information (Telemetry) to another program that graphs it in real time.
+This is useful for detecting and troubleshooting problems with tracking.
+See the VPStudio/TelemetryViewer folder for more detailed documentation on this and the SingleTlemetrySender and MultipleTrackerTelemetry actors.

+* The SingleTelemetrySender actor will send real-time X,Y,Z,Roll,Pitch,Yaw data to TelemetryViewer.
+Add to your level and drop or "attach" it to the actor you want telemetry from.
+Only create ONE of these or your telemetry may be corrupted.
+See the SingleTelemetrySenderExample level for a sample.

+* The MultipleTrackerTelemetry actor will find all your Tracker actors and send their telemtry to TelemetryViewer at once.
+Only create one of these.
+See the MultipleTrackerTelemetryExample level for a sample.

+* The ExperimentalTelemetryTracker is not useful for you, it's for testing some ideas on filtering tracker data.

-* In MeasuringGuides there is a "MeasuringGrid" actor that draws a grid of squares to help you align cameras with a real world object like a checkerboard or cutting mat with a grid on it.
-You set the size of the squares in cm and the number of squares horizontal and vertical.
+* The "MeasuringGrid" actor draws a grid of squares to help you align cameras with a real world object like a checkerboard or cutting mat with a grid on it.
+In the details set the size of the squares in cm and the number of squares horizontal and vertical.
 To use just drop into the level.
-You can attach it to a VivePuck actor and the grid will go wher ever the Vive Puck goes.
+You can attach it to a VivePuck actor and the grid will go wherever the Vive Puck goes.
 The "Grid Adjustment" node inside the actor lets you rotate or shift the grid.

-* In MeasuringGuides there is a "MeasuringGadget" actor.
-This uses a second vive tracker to get a quick measurement of your camera rig.
-This can save setup time since you don't have to measure and build your own camera rig actor.
-To use first setup a VivePuck actor, attach an AutoRig actor to it and a VPCamera actor to the AutoRig.
-Then setup another VivePuck actor for doing measurements.
-The sample level has a MeasureingGadget and Camera 2 in VPStudio setup for this.
-To do a measurement PUT THE LENSCAP ON your camera and hold the vive tracker centered on it, then press V.  It will take 100 samples from both trackers and load the offset into the AutoRig's "Measured" values.
-You will still need to figure out your lens's entrance pupil and tweek the rig for that, but this saves a lot of time.

-* In CameraRigs there is an AutoRig actor for use with the MeasuringGadget actor.
-The "measured" entries in this actor are for your rig measurements.
-The "adjust" entries are for making small adjustments, for example if the tracker is slightly twisted or tilted on the rig.
-This is usually easier than getting the physical rig exactly right.
-The "MeasuringGadget" will automatically set the measurements or you can put them in manually.
+There are some checkboxes to turn drawing of the grid and the axis guide on and off.

+* The "AutoRig" actor is a generic camera rig you can quickly setup to work with most camera rigs.
+The "measured" settings should be set to the measurements of your rig, then the "adjust" elements can be used to make fine adjustments if you find the measurements to be slightly off.
+This also works with "MeasuringGadget" to automatically measure your rig.

+* The "MeasuringGadget" actor uses a second vive tracker to measure your camera rig and apply it's settings to an AutoRig.
+This lets you setup your rig very quickly.
+I will put a link to a video tutorial here when it's ready.

+* The "LaserPointer" actor projects a laser beam forward till it hits something.
+To use, just attach it to a tracker actor.
+The blueprint for this actor finds a lot of information about the actor it hits.
+You could add to the blueprint functions to select, change the target actor or turn the laser beam on and off.
+You can set the maximum length of the beam in details.

 * The experimental "MeasureMe" actor has been removed and replaced by "MeasuringGadget"

+* The "Laser" actor was removed and replaced with "LaserPointer" which works better.

 * The old entrance pupil map has been removed, it was just used for filming a tutorial and was way out of date.